Bazy Tankersley: Arizona

 While living in the east, Tankersley missed Arizona and wanted to return.
 "I would read Arizona Highways and cry," she said.
 The Tankersleys moved back to Tucson and settled there permanently in 1975.
 She designed many of the buildings on her Tucson property herself.
 She added new stallions to her herd starting with Dreamazon in the 1980s, followed by a *Silver Vanity descendant, SDA Silver Legend, in 2001.
 In the 2000s, continuing her pattern of seeking "golden crosses", she imported the stallion *Bremervale Andronicus from Australia, an outcross for her intensely Crabbet-based bloodlines.
-He became the 2006 National Champion Arabian Sport Horse, with the reserve champion AM Power Raid, a stallion from within her program.
+He became the 2006 National Champion Arabian Sport Horse, and the reserve champion was AM Power Raid, a stallion from within her program.

 Ultimately Tankersley operated two facilities in Arizona, her Al-Marah Arabian Farm, a 110 acre facility, and the Hat Ranch in Williams, near Flagstaff.
 The Hat Ranch property she purchased was the former Quarter Circle Double X Ranch and had been owned by Isabella Greenway, who had hosted Eleanor and Franklin Delano Roosevelt there.
 Tankersley, though identified as a Republican, displayed a photo of FDR at the ranch.
 The Hat Ranch was home to her young stock, allowing them to live free in an open range setting for two years before beginning training.
 It also served as the location for an annual think tank meeting for leaders of the Arabian Horse Association.
 The ranch also hosted the Straw Bale Forums where politicians, conservation leaders and academics could meet and discuss major issues.
 In 2003, Tankersley was given the Arabian Breeder's Association Lifetime Breeder's Award.